Skip to main content

 Note: As with my previous blog on this topic, this is NOT in any way designed to be a ‘how to’ guide to diving on trawl nets.
 I have deliberately ommitted key elements to try to avoid giving this impression.
 Diving around nets and heavy moving fishing gear obviously involves a significant element of risk if not approached with great care and planning.
 I have presented this in a fairly light-hearted manner and should be taken as such rather than a technical guide.

-Sharks of Beqa lagoon part 1: Tiger sharks
+The Tiger Sharks of Beqa lagoon

-Sharks of Beqa lagoon part 1: Tiger sharks
+The Tiger Sharks of Beqa lagoon

 Beqa Lagoon is often described as the World’s best shark diving location and I, for one, would not dispute that.
 I dived here with Rusi, Papa, Andrew and the team from Beqa Action Divers.
 I wouldn’t hesitate to recommend these guys, I couldn’t have asked for a more conservation-orientated team with a great laid back attitide.
 At the same time the whole operation was extremely professional, making the diving run as smooth as clockwork.
 Above water the location is simply stunning; lush forest and magrove bordering the Navua River which empties into the sheltered lagoon.
 These are not, however,the crystal clear waters of , say, the Bahamas.
 In Fiji it rains a lot.
 A lot!
 River waters pour in to the lagoon; rarely seriously reducing visibility but just enough to reduce light levels and create slightly gloomy effect at depth.
 In my opinion this rather adds to the atmosphere of the place; a big tiger or bull shark appearing out of the gloom is somehow more impressive than one cruising across a bright sunlight seabed.
 The key location for bull sharks and tigers is near the outer edge of the lagoon, where it meets the open ocean, dropping into very deep water indeed.
 This has the advantage that you are furthest from the freshwater inputs, so the water is much clearer.
 Bulls and Tigers patrol the lower part of the reef slope, rising up to the ledge at about 30 metres (100 feet) at which the deepest part of the dive is conducted.
 I was generously allowed to position myself directly behind Tubee, who had the unenviable task of hand-feeding feeding the sharks with large chunks of tuna.
 I thus had a perfect view as they cruised in, then swept past overhead (sometimes requiring a slight nudge to help them clear me).